klessa/engineering-challenges/README.md

 # Challenge for Software Engineer
-To better assess a candidates development skills, we would like to provide the following challenge.
+To better assess a candidate's development skills, we would like to provide the following challenge.
 You have as much time as you'd like (though we ask that you not spend more than a few hours).

-1. Senior Software Engineer: If you are applying to this position, the email address you should use for submission is [dev.challenges@onetechnologies.net](dev.challenges@onetechnologies.net).
+1. Senior Software Engineer or Software Engineer: If you are applying to this position, the email address you should use for submission is [dev.challenges@onetechnologies.net](dev.challenges@onetechnologies.net).
-1. Software Developer: If you are applying to this position, the email address you should use for submission is [dev.challenges@onetechnologies.net](dev.challenges@onetechnologies.net).
+1. Data Developer: If you are applying to this position, the email address you should use for submission is [datadev.challenges@onetechnologies.net](datadev.challenges@onetechnologies.net).

 Feel free to email the appropriate address above if you have any questions.